yoavgur/yoavgur.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I’m Yoav, a graduate student specializing in machine learning with a focus on interpretability and AI systems, currently in [Mor Geva's](https://mega002.github.io/) lab.
-My passion lies in unraveling complex models to understand their inner workings and developing meaningful applications.
-Outside of research, I enjoy playing music, slacklining, climbing and spikeball :).
+I’m Yoav, a graduate student at Mor Geva’s lab, where I specialize in interpretability research in LLMs.
+My work focuses on understanding how large language models operate internally, particularly how they store and retrieve knowledge.
+I also explore methods to refine these systems to make them safer and more effective for diverse applications.

+Beyond my research, I’m part of the Adi Lautman Interdisciplinary Program for Outstanding Students at Tel Aviv University.
+This unique program fosters creativity and independent thinking, allowing students to explore any academic field.
+I’ve taken advantage of this freedom to study biology, neuroscience, philosophy, and history, gaining insights that complement my technical work.

+Outside of my work, I enjoy slacklining, climbing, playing Spikeball, and playing music 🙃.